 Dialogue Systems Group

-Research Assistant/Associate in Statistical Spoken Dialogue Systems (Fixed Term) New
+Research Assistant/Associate in Statistical Spoken Dialogue Systems New

 Applications are invited for a research position in statistical spoken dialogue systems in the Dialogue Systems Group at the Cambridge University Engineering Department.
-The position is sponsored by Toshiba Cambridge Research Laboratory.
+The position is sponsored by EPSRC grant "Open Domain Statistical Spoken Dialogue Systems".

-The main focus of the work will be on the development of techniques and algorithms for implementing robust statistical dialogue systems which can support conversations ranging over very wide, potentially open, domains.
-The work will extend existing techniques for belief tracking and decision making by distributing classifiers and policies over the corresponding ontology.
+The main focus of the work will be on the development of techniques and algorithms for implementing the next generation of statistical dialogue systems which can support natural and rich conversations ranging over very wide, potentially open, domains.
+The work will extend existing techniques for decision making by distributing policies over the corresponding ontology.

 The successful candidate will have good mathematical skills and be familiar with machine learning.
 S/he will have the ability to design tests and experiments and to design and develop new methods and algorithms to address research objectives and find solutions.
-Preference will be given to candidates with specific understanding of Bayesian methods and reinforcement learning, experience in spoken dialogue systems, and strong software engineering skills.
+Preference will be given to candidates with specific understanding of Reinforcement learning and Gaussian processes, experience in spoken dialogue systems, and strong software engineering skills.
 Candidates with good communication and writing skills and knowledge of semantic web, OWL and ontologies will be at an advantage.
-Candidates should have, or will shortly have, a PhD in an area related to speech technology.
-However, candidates with comparable research experience are also encouraged to apply.
+Candidates should have, or be close to obtaining, a PhD in an area related to speech technology.

 Once an offer of employment has been accepted, the successful candidate will be required to undergo a health assessment.